Le lien vers cette page a été envoyé avec succès aux destinataires.

 Veuillez patienter pendant le chargement de la page

-A rental accommodation must have a minimum surface area.
-The minimum area differs depending on whether the accommodation is rented or colocation.
+A rental unit must have a minimum surface area.
+The minimum area differs depending on whether the accommodation is rented or rented colocation.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

 A rental unit must respect a minimum surface area.
-This is one of housing decency.
+This is one of the criteria for decent housing.

-The accommodation shall have at least one main room having:
+The housing must have at least one main room with:

-- Either one habitable surface at least 9 m² and a ceiling height of at least 2,20 m
+- Let's say one living space of at least 9 m² and a ceiling height of at least 2,20 m

-- Either one habitable volume not less than 20 m³
+- Let's say one habitable volume not less than 20 m³

 Warning